flashingpumpkin/node-actors/README.md

 # Actors

 Lots has been said about actors and message passing.
-I've been wondering how to do that easily and both between processes and objects in the same process.
+I've been wondering how to do that easily both between processes and objects in the same process.

 ## Synopsis